-We don’t take any chances, when working with home brew extraterrestrial soil – so I’m all wrapped up in protective hazmat suit.
-Don no try this at home.
+We don’t take any chances when working with homebrew extraterrestrial soil – so I’m all wrapped up in a protective hazmat suit.
+Don’t try this at home.

 Update Jan.
 2018: 5 months into the experiment, we’ve still failed to grow anything in the “Martian” soil.
-Even live plants dies within hrs or a couple of days.
+Even live plants die within hrs or a couple of days.

-By understanding how the chemicals affects living organisms at cellular level, we might find a solution for future expeditions to the red planet, to grow agricultural products needed for colonization.
+By understanding how the chemicals affect living organisms at the cellular level, we might find a solution for future expeditions to the red planet to grow agricultural products needed for colonization.

-1. We thought the soil would be hydrophobic, given the facts that it consists of several metallic components – but it’s the way around!
+1. We thought the soil would be hydrophobic because it consists of several metallic components – but it’s the way around!
 When we closed the container, the humidity level was about 55%

-A little over 1 hr, the sensors showed 0% humidity.
+After a little over 1 hour, the sensors showed 0% humidity.
 The soil is very hydrophilic.
-(Maybe the reason they find trails of water on Mars, but no liquids.)
+(Maybe that is why they find water trails on Mars but no liquids.)

 2. The electric resistance is practically 0.
 The soil is highly conductive.

-Since there’re storms on Mars, there should be lightning – and if it struck the ground, the pulse would travel very far and electrocute everything and everybody within miles radius.
+Since there are storms on Mars, there should be lightning – and if it struck the ground, the pulse would travel very far and electrocute everything and everybody within a several-mile radius.

-It would also shortcut any electronic circuit, if exposed to the soil.
-(I’m gonna test it tomorrow by putting an unshielded Arduino inside the container.)
+It would also shortcut any electronic circuit if exposed to the soil.
+(I will test it tomorrow by putting an unshielded Arduino inside the container.)

-— UPDATE: The Arduino microcontroller died pretty much instantly when exposed to the soil. —
+— UPDATE: The Arduino microcontroller died instantly when exposed to the soil. —

-The part of my skin that was exposed to it, is also still itching, although I’ve washed it several times with soap, water and even ethyl alcohol – and pretty much instantly after being exposed.
+The part of my skin exposed to it is still itching, although I’ve washed it several times with soap, water, and even ethyl alcohol – and almost instantly after exposure.

-Any leakage of liquid Oxygen would be a catastrophic on planet Mars.
+Any leakage of liquid Oxygen would be catastrophic on planet Mars.
 Future astronauts – be careful.